 What Does The Fox Say?
 MOTHER NATURE

 One god at the beginning is represented by a circle and two lions on each side.
 A thousand years later, their gods have human bodies with animal heads.
 Another thousand years later and their gods now have human bodies and heads.
-The Greeks arrive and create this pantheon of gods at the image of mankind.
+The Greeks arrive and create this pantheon of gods in the image of mankind.
 You have Poseidon ruling the realm of the oceans, being carried any sea horses.

 We have reduced everything to a simplicity that is totally unnatural.
 We have reduced the feminine gender to one of fertility and fragility, reduced nature to a romantic idea, a pretty picture on the wall where everything lives in perfect harmony where preys and predators live hand in hand, where life is fair and just, just like Marie who was pure and gave birth to Jesus, without a father, creating life by herself.
 I am not saying there isn’t something feminine in nature, absolutely there is.
 As much as there is something masculine.
 And that is the beauty of life.
-Nature is simply so much bigger that us.
-And much like God, it can’t be reduced to a gender.
+Nature is simply so much bigger than us.
+And much like God, it can’t be reduced to gender.